neo/resume/README.md

 ___[@Jam3]__ (Member of [FWA Club 100])_
 October 2016 - Present

+- Lead development of the Google Cloud showcase: [Healthcare Security]
 - Contribute to the [project generator] ([v1], [v2] and v3) of the team
   - Bring best practices and agreed conventions into the seed template for most of the projects in the company
   - Improve and iterate by adding useful utilities and helpful patterns tested and appreciated from other projects